-Pred icted Effe ects Summary baseline - indicators, Asse ssment of effect Cumulative / synergistic Justification SA Objective targets and trends Impacts Nature of Effects Short Medium Long Mitigation implications for assessment 1.
+Pred licted Effe ects Summary baseline - indicators, Asse ssment of effect Cumulative / synergistic Justificati SA Objective targets and trends Impacts Nature of Effects Short Medium Long Mitigation implications for asses 1.
 Provision of sufficient housing which meets the needs of the community, and which is at affordable price Targets: 4,964 dwellings from 2010-2027.
 292 dwellings per annum.
 35% of all new homes to be affordable from 2010 to 2027.
 Improvement to number of unfit homes.
 20 gypsy and traveller pitches from 2012-2027, +9 pitches from 2027-2040.
-Trends: housing completions 0 0 0 0 beginning to rise to pre-2010 levels (upward trend).
+Trends: housing completions beginning to rise to pre-2010 levels 0 0 0 0 (upward trend).
 Affordable housing target not being met (downward trend).
 Number of households on housing register high but decreasing.
 2. Facilitate the improved health and well-being and reduce inequalities in health Targets: increased life expectancy and proportion of people describing their health as good.
-Increased participation in health and exercise activities.
-Policy will help improve air and water quality.
-This will have positive impacts on health and well being.
+Increased participation in health and exercise activities. + Policy will help improve air and water quality.
+This will have positive impacts on health and well being. + + +

 Trends: 86.3% of people describe their health as good, higher than South East and national average (upward trend).
 Life expectancy is increasing.
 Death rates from heart disease slightly lower than national and regional levels, but from cancer and stroke slightly higher than national and regional levels.
 Death rates from heart disease and stroke decreasing, and from cancer static.
-Participation in both health and exercise activities has significantly increased in recent years. + + + + 3.
-Reduce the risk and vulnerability to flooding and harm from flooding and to No development permitted in flood plain against advice of Environment Agency.
-0 0 0 0 make sure that further growth does not exacerbate existing situation.
-4. Reduce poverty, crime and social exclusion.
+Participation in both health and exercise activities has significantly increased in recent years.
+Reduce the risk and vulnerability to flooding and harm from flooding.
+No development permitted in flood plain against advice of Environment Agency.
+0 0 0 0 4.
+Reduce poverty, crime and social exclusion.
 Create and maintain safer and more secure communities Targets: Decrease deprivation, crime, anti-social behaviour and number of benefit claimants.
 Trends: isolated areas experiencing increased deprivation.
-Total incidence of crime dropping, but robberies and vehicle interference has increased.
-Increase in percentage of people who believe the police and council are dealing with anti-social behaviour and crime 0 0 0 0 5.
-To improve accessibility to all services and facilities Targets: improve accessibility to all services and facilities.
-Trends: increased accessibility to local services by public transport over last three years.
-0 0 0 0 6.
-Make the best use of previously developed land and existing buildings Targets: 70% of new residential development to be on previously developed land between 2010 and 2027.
-Economic development to be directed to urban centres and employment areas.
-Indicative density ranges given in Policy CS10.
-Trends: since 2012, the target is being met and exceeded.
-Between 2012 - + + + +
+Total incidence of crime dropping, but robberies and vehicle interference have increased.
+Increase in percentage of people who believe the police and council are dealing with anti-social behaviour and crime 0 0 0 0